EricFan24/CS4156_TeamAkea/README.md

 ## Operational entry points (first iteration)

-The API has one endpoint "/tags" which offers two functionalities:
+The API has one endpoint "/tags" which offers two functionalities.
+We use JSON for input and output.

 - POST request which sends a list of URLs (must begin with "http") to be tagged.
 We currently support USA Today, The New York Times, and NBC News.
-Sample POST request json:
+Sample POST request JSON:

 ```json
 {